codejones-hub/plutus/doc/tutorials/contract-testing.rst

   *** Failed!
 Falsified (after 1 test and 2 shrinks):
   BadPrecondition
     [Do $ Lock (Wallet 1) "*******" 1]
-    [Err "Locked funds should be zero"]
+    [Assert "Locked funds should be zero"]
     (GameModel {_gameValue = 1, _hasToken = Just (Wallet 1), _currentSecret = "*******"})

 If all we do is lock one Ada, then obviously the locked funds are not